-Founded on the belief that recreation, challenge, fun and access to the outdoors are essential parts of a fulfilling life, Shared Adventures is dedicated to improving the quality of life for people living with disabilities.
+Founded on the belief that recreation, fun, challenge and access to the outdoors are an essential part of a healthy and fulfilling life, Shared Adventures is dedicated to improving the quality of life for people with disabilities.

 We create opportunities to enjoy arts, social interaction, and the natural environment through activities that achieve optimal physical, mental, social-emotional, behavioral, and spiritual health, which benefits the individual and community.